 Is your lift truck experiencing too much downtime?
 Does it cost too much to maintain?
 If so, it might be time to sell and upgrade to a modern forklift.
-Today’s forklifts are new and improved—designed with advanced technology and ergonomic features.
-These improvements allow for increased productivity demands while keeping the comfort of the operator in mind.
+Today's forklifts are new and improved, designed with advanced technology and ergonomic features.
+These improvements help meet increased productivity demands while keeping the operator's comfort in mind.

 So what drives the need for technology when it comes to forklifts?
 With a mission to make equipment safer and the need for more efficiency in the workplace, technology is a means to accomplishing that goal.
-Let’s take a look at some of the factors driving the technology that elevates the modern forklift.
+Let’s examine some of the factors driving the technology that elevates the modern forklift.

 - Connectivity.
-The IoT (interenet of things) has made its way into our day-to-day life, and that includes the modern workplace.
+The IoT (Internet of Things) has made its way into our day-to-day lives, including the modern workplace.
 Simply put, the IoT is a giant network of connected "things" (which also includes people).
 The relationship is between people-people, people-things, and things-things.
 So connectivity in the workplace has become increasingly important—including forklifts.
-Connected devices capture key data from the forklift that is useful for OSHA and maintenance purposes, as well as, safety controls, and monitoring of forklift impacts.
+Connected devices capture key data from the forklift that is useful for OSHA and maintenance purposes, as well as safety controls and monitoring of forklift impacts.
 All this acts as an extra set of eyes for management.
-Read more in our blog Fleet Management Systems—Technology to Improve the Bottom Line.
+Read more in our blog, Fleet Management Systems—Technology to Improve the Bottom Line.

 In addition to technological design, let’s look at some of the ergonomic features of forklifts that improve productivity as well as the safety and comfort of the operator.
-What is ergonomics and why is it important?
-Ergonomics is the process of designing or arranging workplaces, products, and systems so that they fit the people who use them.
-Through the science of ergonomics the goal is to improve workspaces to lessen the risk of injury or harm.
+What is ergonomics, and why is it important?
+Ergonomics is the process of designing or arranging workplaces, products, and systems to fit the people who use them.
+Through the science of ergonomics, the goal is to improve workspaces to lessen the risk of injury or harm.
 With the high cost of work-related injuries, comfort in design is a current priority.

 Forklift ergonomic advancements and their benefits include:

-- Roomier operator areas with more headroom and leg clearance allowing for easier entry, exit, and comfort.
+- Roomier operator areas with more headroom and leg clearance allow easier entry, exit, and comfort.